cpputest/cpputest/README.md

 ## Command line switches

 * -v verbose, print each test name as it runs
 * -r# repeat the tests some number of times, default is one, default if # is not specified is 2.
-This is handy if you are experiencing memory leaks.
-A second run that has no leaks indicates that someone
+This is handy if you are experiencing memory leaks related to statics and caches.
 * -g group only run test whose group contains the substring group
 * -n name only run test whose name contains the substring name